mateuszGadecki/favCurrencies/README.md

 - Browse the exchange rates
 - Add currency to favorites
 - Delete currency or all at once after confirming the pop-up
+- Storing favorite currencies in the local storage so that after reloading the pages they are still visible

 ---